My cat has allergies!

 A cat allergy, or any allergy in any animal including a human, is usually a reaction to a foreign protein that has entered the GI tract and/or bloodstream.
 These proteins can be organic, such as bug excrement, food ingredients, and flea saliva.
 Or, they can be synthetic, such as pharmaceuticals and household chemicals.
 Sometimes, allergies are a reaction to proteins that are part of the animal’s body.
 The body literally attacks itself.
 This is an auto-immune reaction.

 One common symptom in all cat allergies is inflammation, a self-fueling process.
 The more inflammation there is the more inflammation is produced.
 Like a fire in dry wood; it consumes anything combustible.
-Inflammation must be brought under control before, healing can take place.
+Reducing inflammation is the key to start the healing process.
 This is why vets prescribe anti-histamines to slow or stop the inflammation.

 The Real Cause of Cat Allergy .

 Allergic reactions are a symptom.
-The actual source is somewhere inside the body.
-Until the source is dealt with, the problem will not only persist but will, in all probability, get worse.
+The source could be hiding away, somewhere, inside the body.
+Until the source is discovered, the problem will not only persist but will, in all probability, get worse.

 Puffy eyes and runny noses are commonly recognized as inflammations.
 Treating the consequences of the allergic reaction with anti-inflammatories is the least effective strategy.
 Why?
 The fundamental weakness in allergic animals is an unhealthy gastrointestinal tract.